cotes2020/jekyll-theme-chirpy/_posts/2020-08-17-add-docker-to-a-asp-net-core-microservice.md

 date: 2020-08-17T18:31:42+02:00
 author: Wolfgang Ofner
 categories: [Docker]
-tags: [.net core 3.1, docker, microservice]
+tags: [NET Core 3.1, docker, microservice]
 ---
 Microservices need to be deployed often and fast.
 To achieve this, they often run inside a Docker container.
 In this post, I will show how easy it is to add Docker support to a project using Visual Studio.